zhanglei1949/GraphScope/analytical_engine/java/README.md

 # Performance

-Apart from the user-friendly interface, grape-jdk also provide user with high performance graph analytics.
+Apart from the user-friendly interface, grape-jdk also provide user with high performance graph analytics experience.
 Please refer to [benchmark](performance.md) for the benchmark results.

 # TODO
 - Support more programming model
-  - Pregel
+  - Giraph(Pregel)
 - A test suite for verifying algorithm correctness, without GraphScope analytical engine.
 - Documentation
 - User-friendly error report